sozu-proxy/sozu-confw/README.md

 -s, --socket <SOCKET_PATH>    What socket sozu is listening on
 ```

+You can turn on logging by setting the `RUST_LOG` environment variable.
+More details can be found [here](https://doc.rust-lang.org/log/env_logger/index.html#enabling-logging).

 ## Config file

 Your app routing config file defines what applications sozu will manage.
 The most basic example can be written as: